darylhawes/fsip/README.md

 2. Unpack the archive (usually by double-clicking on it).
 3. Use an FTP application to move the contents of the folder `fsip/` from your computer to your Web site.
-	- Set the permissions on the folders: `cache/`, `data/db/`, `data/images/`, and `shoebox/` to `0777` (read, write, and execute), also set the same permissions to the file `config.json`
+	- Set the permissions on the folders: `cache/`, `data/db/`, `data/images/`, and `shoebox/` to `0777` (read, write, and execute)
 	- Delete the `update/` folder
 	- *Recommended:* Remove the included themes and extesions by deleting the folders within `extensions/` and `themes/` (except `themes/p1/`)
-4. Once you're done uploading the files visit the `install/` directory of your Web site where you installed Alkaline to complete your installation.
+4. Once you're done uploading the files visit the `install/` directory of your Web site where you installed FSIP to complete your installation.

 ## Support